fengyujia88/academic-CV-new/content/authors/admin/_index.md

 ---

 Welcome to my personal website.
 I am a student from mainland China.
-I graduated with a Bachelor's degree in Clinical Medicine from Wuhan University and completed my Master's degree in Internal Medicine with a specialization in Cardiovascular Medicine at Wuhan University.
+I graduated with a Bachelor's degree in Clinical Medicine from Wuhan University and completed my Master's degree in Internal Medicine at Wuhan University.
+I am currently pursuing a Ph.D. in Medicine at Monash University
 {style="text-align: justify;"}